 Can cranberries be dehydrated?

-Yes, but the process is different than sweeter softer fruit.
-Just experiment until you get a formula that works for you.
-Here are some tips from folks who stopped by the farm who had success dehydrating cranberries: Cut cranberries in half.
-Dip into a simple syrup.
-Drain & place in dehydrator.
+Yes, but the process is different than sweeter, softer fruits.
+Just experiment until you get the formula that works for you.
+Here are some tips from the folks who stopped by the farm and had success dehydrating cranberries.

 Why should I eat cranberries?

 Like so many other berries, cranberries are packed full of vitamins and antioxidants.
-The naturally tart berry prohibits the growth of several types of food born bacteria.
-Research has proven the cranberry to be beneficial in fighting tooth decay.
-This versatile juice can be sweetened & mixed with other juices to create delicious, refreshing, healthy drinks.
+The naturally tart berry prohibits the growth of several types of foodbourne bacteria.
+Research has proven the cranberry to also be beneficial in fighting tooth decay.
+This versatile juice can be sweetened & mixed with other juices to create delicious, refreshing, and healthy drinks.

 Do all cranberries come from Oceanspray?

-NO. There are many companies who buy and sell cranberries.
-Just like there are many farms who grow & sell other fruit and vegetables which end up being packed under different labels.
+No. Ther are many companies who buy and sell cranberries.
+Just like there are many farms that grow and sell fruit and vegetables which end up being packaged and sold under different brands.